chethan2kumar/SplunkArchitect/Creating-and-Using-Summary-Indexes.md

 Finally - note that because map's search command is enclosed in quotes, any quotes used with the search string itself must be delimited with a backslash ('\\').

+__Remember to set the Splunk Web timerange to the same time range as the 'start' to 'end' period or you will get incomplete / no results.__

 __This search takes a lot of time & resources to complete - use judiciously:__

 ```